JIC-CSB/kilombo/doc/manual.md

 ## Callback functions
 For convenience, the simulator implements a system of callback functions for communication with the user-specified robot program.
 The callbacks are registered by calling `register_callback(type, function_pointer)`, typically at the beginning of main() before calling `kilo_init()`.
 All callback functions are optional.
-If the bot does not register them, they are mot used.
+If the bot does not register them, they are not used.

 |type  | function definition  |  use |
 | ------------- |-------------| -------|